When is my child ready for a "Learn to Skate" program?

 There is no precise answer to this question, but in most cases, the sooner the better.
 Some children, although mobile, find group instruction difficult because of their short attention span.
 Physical, emotional and social development varies with each child and, in turn, so does the readiness to learn to skate in a group situation.

 WOSC recommends a child must be able to:

 - Walk on the floor with reasonable straight ankles while wearing skates;

 - Understand simple instructions and follow directions from a person other than their parent

 We also recommend your child be at least 3 years of age.

 Remember to put yourself in your child’s place.
 Although skating looks easy, learning to do so is not always that simple.
-This is often a new environment, new surroundings and new people.
+There is also a new environment, new surroundings and new people to take into account.